Nambi-Srivatsav/Sparse-Latent-Policy-Search/README.md

 ------------

 - All code is written in Python 3.
-- Please install 'numpy' and 'scipy' libraries
+- Please install 'numpy' and 'scipy' libraries.

 Description of files
 --------------------